List of forcing notions: Cohen forcing

 This poset satisfies the countable chain condition.
 Forcing with this poset adds ω2 distinct reals to the model; this was the poset used by Cohen in his original proof of the independence of the continuum hypothesis.

 More generally, one can replace ω2 by any cardinal κ so construct a model where the continuum has size at least κ.
 Here, there is no restriction.
-If κ has cofinality ω, the reals end up bigger than κ.
+If κ has cofinality ω, the cardinality of the reals ends up bigger than κ.

 Grigorieff forcing

 Grigorieff forcing (after Serge Grigorieff) destroys a free ultrafilter on ω.

 Hechler forcing

 Hechler forcing (after Stephen Herman Hechler) is used to show that Martin's axiom implies that every family of less than c functions from ω to ω is eventually dominated by some such function.

 P is the set of pairs (s, E) where s is a finite sequence of natural numbers (considered as functions from a finite ordinal to ω) and E is a finite subset of some fixed set G of functions from ω to ω.
 The element (s, E) is stronger than (t, F) if t is contained in s, F is contained in E, and if k is in the domain of s but not of t then s(k) > h(k) for all h in F.